gausby/morse-code-presentation/readme.md

 true
 ```

-A list is a recursive data structure and it ends in an empty list.
+In other words; A list is a recursive data structure and it ends in an empty list.

 If we care about the order of the elements we will need to reverse the list before using it.
 This is because we are adding elements to the front of the list, and thus the last element added to the list will show up first.
 Reversing an accumulator before we use it is a common Elixir pattern, and we do so in the empty string case of the `do_encode` function.
 We also join the elements together with a whitespace using `Enum.join/2`